Jonathan2251/lbd/_sources/doc.txt

 Generate Cpu0 document
 ~~~~~~~~~~~~~~~~~~~~~~~

-Cpu0 example code is added step by step and chapter by chapter.
+Cpu0 example code is added chapter by chapter.
 It can be configured to a specific chapter by change CH definition in
 Cpu0SetChapter.h.
 For example, the following definition configue it to chapter 2.